12 min read

 Let’s assume that two investors invested $5,000,000 each in your business.
 The first scenario is that you spent cash in line with your forecast burn and are asking for an additional 25% of the initial investment to grow the business: $2,500,000 in total.
 The second scenario is that you spent 30% over your forecast burn, without tangible results, such as proof that it helped underlying business growth.
 Now, you ask—three months ahead of the end of your runway—for 50% more funding: $5,000,000.
 It is clear that you are more likely to obtain funding from your investors in the first scenario, due to both the time negotiation dynamic and the trust built up through prior execution success.

 Now, it does not necessarily mean that a higher burn rate cannot be acceptable.
-Brad Feld coined the “40% Rule” for a healthy SaaS company, where net burn rate (as a % of cash sales) and growth rate should both add up to 40%.
-Following this rule, a 20% growth rate and 20% net burn rate would be acceptable, as would a 40% growth rate and 0% burn or 100% growth rate and -60% burn.
+Brad Feld coined the “40% Rule” for a healthy SaaS company, where “net profit” in cash terms (net burn rate as a % of cash sales) and growth rate should both add up to 40%.
+Following this rule, a 20% growth rate and positive 20% net burn rate would be acceptable, as would a 40% growth rate and 0% net burn or 100% growth rate and negative 60% burn rate.

 In other words, it is acceptable to go over your burn rate as long as it is justified by strong growth.
 Mere additional spend without supporting growth will raise eyebrows with investors.